SaladTechnologies/comfyui-api/README.md

 ## Contributing

 Contributions are welcome!
+See the [Development](./DEVELOPMENT.md) guide for more information on how to develop, test, and contribute to this project.
-ComfyUI is a powerful tool with MANY options, and it's likely that not all of them are currently supported by the `comfyui-api` server.
+ComfyUI is a powerful tool with MANY options, and it's likely that not all of them are currently well supported by the `comfyui-api` server.
 Please open an issue with as much information as possible about the problem you're facing or the feature you need.
 If you have encountered a bug, please include the steps to reproduce it, and any relevant logs or error messages.
 If you are able, adding a failing test is the best way to ensure your issue is resolved quickly.